redhat-developer/rsp-server/api/docs/org.jboss.tools.rsp.schema/src/main/resources/schemaMD/specification.md

 #### server/getOptionalAttributes

  The `server/getOptionalAttributes` request is sent by the client to list the optional attributes that can be stored on a server object of this type.
-This may include things like customizing ports, or custom methods of interacting with various functionality specific to the server type.This request may return null in case of error.
+This may include things like customizing ports, or custom methods of interacting with various functionality specific to the server type.
+This request may return null in case of error.

 This endpoint takes the following json schemas as parameters: